 Here’s How to Set Up a Photography Studio

 There comes a time in every photographer’s professional journey when they’re ready to shoot in a studio.
 Maybe you want to take your portraits to the next level or expand your business into product photography.
-In either case, access to a studio can help you out a lot.
+In either case, you’ll naturally wonder how to set up a photography studio.
 While most cities have fully equipped, large spaces available to rent — something Peerspace can help you find — it can often be more convenient to have your own dedicated studio, especially when you need to spend time learning the ropes.

 Your first studio space is almost always a spare room in your home or an emptied-out garage.
 Ideally, you’ll be able to keep your equipment set up, but if you’ll need to break it down between shoots to use the space for something else, know that going in so you purchase the best gear.
 This works fine, but there are several considerations to keep in mind.

 As we mentioned, Peerspace offers you the use of fully-equipped studio spaces in which to work.
 We have thousands of professional-level studios in cities across the country and beyond, all of which are available to book by the hour.
 The people who own these studios are local artists, like yourself, who see the value of listing their studio to other artists for several reasons.
 We’ll explore that more in detail ahead!
 But for now, let’s get back to setting up a photography studio.